 "The river, reflecting the clear blue of the sky, glistened and sparkled as it flowed noiselessly on."

-- Melancholy: This mood can be seem in the poem, "The Love-Song of J. Alfred Prufrock" by T.S.
-Eliot
+Melancholy: This mood is described as pensive and sad.
+It can be seen in the poem, "The Love-Song of J. Alfred Prufrock" by T.S.
+Eliot.

 The yellow smoke that rubs its muzzle on the window-panes

 Licked its tongue into the corners of the evening

 Lingered upon the pools that stand in drains,

 Let fall upon its back the soot that falls from chimneys."

 Mysterious: In this mood, things are hidden and puzzling.
 The reader really doesn’t know what is going on, at least not for a while.
 Here’s an example from Edgar Allan Poe’s "The Raven":